Saturday July 26th 2014 - 11:30am

 You can choose to enter the event as a solo participant, as part of a pair or as part of a 3 person team.
 Pairs and teams must remain together at all times on the course.
 We also have a 'corporate event' for teams of 4 participants, raising joint funds for 'your' charity and 'our' chosen charity, Fix The Fells www.fixthefells.co.uk.

 To complete the event you must be well prepared and be able to navigate successfully.
 Experience of fell walking or running is a necessity for all competitors and the challenge should not be underestimated.
-In 2012 almost 600 competitors took up the challenge and the organising team watched in amazement as a mixture of runners and hill walkers battled personal challenges to complete the event within the given time limit.
 There is nothing 'easy' about the Lakeland 50 no matter how well you prepare, but 'easy' and 'achievement' are rarely part of the same sentence.

 The harder it is, the greater the difficulties, the better that medal will feel.. come and join us!